José Félix Aldao: The Civil War

 Aldao joined the provincial army as commander of the southern border, with bases in San Carlos and San Rafael.
 He gaining great prestige among the soldiers, the poor peasants and landowners.
-He achieved a major success against pehuenche Indians who inhabit the south of the province of Mendoza in October 1828.
+He achieved a major success against pehuenche tribes who inhabit the south of the province of Mendoza in October 1828.

 In 1829 civil war broke out, beginning in Buenos Aires and Córdoba provinces, where the Unitarian general José María Paz overthrew the Federalist Juan Bautista Bustos.
 The caudillo of La Rioja, Juan Facundo Quiroga, sought help to restore Bustos, and the Governor of Mendoza sent an army under the "friar" Aldao.
 They were defeated in the Battle of La Tablada, in which the Mendoza leader was wounded, while in San Luis he heard the news that the Unitarians led by Juan Agustín Moyano had overthrown the governor and arrested his brothers.

 He quickly returned to Mendoza, where he signed a peace treaty with the governor, general Rudecindo Alvarado.
 But Moyano refused to accept the treaty and faced Aldao in the Battle of Pilar on 22 September 1829.
 At the start of the battle, the Unitarian officers executed Francisco Aldao, sent by the general to make peace.
 José Félix Aldao won the battle.
 After learning of the death of his brother, he ordered most of the captured officers shot.
 Among them died Francisco Narciso de Laprida, who had been president of the Congress of Tucumán on the day that Argentina declared its independence in 1816.
 Moyano also was shot.

 After the victory, Aldao assumed full military and political power in his province and gave himself the rank of general.
 He used that power in a very violent form, including forced contributions, flogging and death sentences to the Unitarians.
 According to Sarmiento, he went as far as to castrate his adversaries.
 He organized a new army, accompanying Quiroga in their war against the Córdoba Unitarians.
 They were defeated by Paz in the Battle of Oncativo.

 Aldao was taken prisoner and taken to Córdoba.
 Several Unitarian leaders asked Paz for his death, but Paz kept him in prison while invading the provinces that retained federal governments, including Mendoza.
 There, Governor Corvalán and his brother Jose were killed by the Indians among whom had sought refuge.
 After the capture of Paz, Lamadrid took him in his retreat to Tucumán, and then deported him to Tarija in Bolivia, shortly before his defeat at the Battle of La Ciudadela.